bonomat/Deploy-n-Pray/readme.md

 ## Why?

-"It's Friday 4 PM, what could possibly go wrong?" - Developer, moments before disaster
+"It's Friday 4 PM, what could possibly go wrong?" - Developer, moments before a disaster.

 This tool was created as a fun way to check if your team might be living too dangerously with Friday deployments.
 Remember the golden rule: Friday is for bug fixes and documentation, not for major deployments!